financial crisis: All the Devils Are Here by Bethany McLean and Joe Nocera

 So, what did “The Committee to Save the World” do to lay the foundations for the 2008 financial crisis?
 As best I can tell, collectively they made three fateful errors:

-1. They engineered the repeal of consumer protections put in place during the Great Depression (the Glass-Steagall Act);
+1. They engineered the repeal of consumer protections put in place during the Great Depression (the Glass-Steagall Act).

-3. they stubbornly refused to recognize the dangers in the alarming growth of the unregulated “derivatives” market.
+3. They stubbornly refused to recognize the dangers in the alarming growth of the unregulated “derivatives” market.
 (If you don’t understand what a derivative is, don’t sweat it.
 Nobody else does, either, not really.)

 Blame falls on “The Committee to Save the World”—among others

 We’ve identified three of the principal culprits.
-But, in fairness to Greenspan, Summers, and Rubin, there were many other characters who played leading roles in this still-unfolding tragedy.
+But, in fairness to Greenspan, Summers, and Rubin, there were many other characters who played leading roles in the tragedy.
 Some of their actions merely reflected changes set in motion years before.
 And nobody in any government position, including the Oval Office, calls all the shots.
 But the buck stops . . . somewhere.
 When it comes to the public policy that foreshadowed the financial crisis, the committee that “saved” the world bears a lot of the blame.

 Senior financial executives